shanthi1999/web-dev-error-solutions/errors/css/creating-a-full-screen-vertically-centered-element-with-css/README.md

+# 🐞 Creating a Full-Screen, Vertically Centered Element with CSS

 This document details a common CSS styling trick: creating a vertically centered element that takes up the entire browser viewport height, regardless of the content's size.
 We'll achieve this using a combination of flexbox and some basic CSS properties.
 This technique is applicable in both vanilla CSS and CSS frameworks like Tailwind CSS.